camunda/camunda-docs/optimize/components/userguide/combined-process-reports.md

 :::

 Only reports that match the following criteria can be combined:
 - Same group by
+- Same visualization.
+Only the following visualizations are possible to combine and will show up in the combined selection list:
+  - Bar chart
+  - Line chart
+  - Table
-- Same visualization
+  - Number
 - Same view but combining user task duration (work, idle, and total).
 Flow node duration reports are also possible.
-- Distributed reports cannot be combined
-- Multi-measure reports including reports containing multiple aggregations or multiple user task duration times cannot be combined.
 - Process definition can be different.
 - Furthermore, it is possible to combine reports grouped by start date with reports grouped by end date under the condition that the date interval is the same.

-Moreover, only the following visualizations are possible to combine and will show up in the combined selection list:

-- Bar chart
-- Line chart
-- Table
-- Number
+The following limitations do apply to combining reports:

-Currently, it is not possible to combine decision reports.
+- It is not possible to combine decision reports.
+- Distributed reports cannot be combined
+- Multi-measure reports, including reports containing multiple aggregations or multiple user task duration times, cannot be combined.

 It is also possible to update the name of the report, save it, and add it to a dashboard exactly like the normal report.
 The combined process reports will also show up in the reports list along with the normal reports.